 A comprehensive user research online course covering user research theory, design thinking, multiple methods of user research, creating a user research plan and conducting effective research.
 Good research underpins a successful design project, so all of this needs to come together to play an important role in making successful design decisions.
 Students will enjoy a mix of lectures and collaborative workshop time, and they will get to practice learnings immediately and apply them to a real-life project.

-Classes are held twice a week in our Shoreditch studio (from 6:30pm-8:30pm London time) either on Monday and Wednesday evenings, or Tuesday and Thursday evenings, depending on your start date.
+Classes are live, and held twice a week online via Zoom (from 6:30pm-8:30pm London time) either on Monday and Wednesday evenings, or Tuesday and Thursday evenings, depending on your start date.

 Over the duration of the course you will work in a small group on a live research project - a real challenge set by a local business.
 This project will form a detailed case study for your portfolio and CV.
 You can then use the framework and learnings from the course to work using best practises and latest tools.